How many times have you thought you made the wrong choice?

 “I am who I am today because of the choices I made yesterday.”
 Elanor Roosevelt

 This quote has always unsettled me.
-It says two things – On the one hand, it’s very empowering: It’s the affirmation that we can choose a new path & make the changes we want to make.
+It says two things – On the one hand, it’s empowering & affirms that we can choose a new path & make the changes we want to make.
 We can indeed change how we experience life through our choices.

-On the other hand, read in a different light; that phrase can communicate the very mistaken idea that our choices yesterday define who we ARE today.
+On the flip side, read another way, that phrase can easily send the (very mistaken) message that the choices we made yesterday define who we are today.

 Our choices result in experiences that shape & influence us, but they do not define or permanently represent who we are.
 Why?
 Because we don’t exist in a permanent state.